bleyerj/dolfinx_materials/docs/jax_elastoplasticity.md

 ## von Mises plasticity with isotropic hardening

 We first consider the case of von Mises elastoplasticity with a general nonlinear isotropic hardening.
+The corresponding evolution equations are recalled here.

 ### Elastoplastic evolution equations